billythewhale/ramzor/README.md

 Api call 2 would touch 2 **zones**: `facebook-ads::acct_b` and `facebook-ads:get-orders::acct_b`

 Each zone's `zoneId` is made up of two parts `<zoneKey>::<reqKey>`:
-- `zoneKey` describes the zone in general, and the server will keep track of the limit policy/policies for this zone
+- `zoneKey` describes the zone in general, and the server will keep track of the limit policy/policies for this `zoneId`
 - `reqKey` describes the specific request, in terms relative to that zone.
 So in this case, it's the `accountId` because the zone rate limit is per account id.

 So the worker wanting to make the API calls would be responsible for: